imageaid/rails_service_generator/README.md

 ### Instance Argument
 The instance argument was added in version 2.0.0.
 It is also optional but does default to `yes` if omitted.
-In previous iterations of this gem as well as in my early use of service layers, I did not instantiate my service classes; rather, I created all as class methods (i.e., `self.call`).
+In previous iterations of this gem as well as in my early use of service layers, I did not instantiate my service classes; rather, I created adn accessed them at the class level, calling class methods (i.e., those defined with `self.`).

 I was never satisfied with this and, sometime in the last few months, I read a now-lost blog post on utilizing a `BaseService` class and instantiating your actual service.
-It doesn't actually change how your existing services, created with this gem, are called or executed.
-Ultimately, it's a really just a prettier implementation (ok, ok, it has some other value, too!).
+I prefer this new approach, for lack of a better word, and have decided to add it to this gem, as the default style used going forward (starting with 2.0.0).

+## Upgrading
+The primary change in version 2 is that old services, those that do not include the `BaseService` class, called and accessed methods that were all defined with `self.`.
+You do not have to choose one style over another; in fact, you can mix and match the styles, if you wish.

+**Converting Old Service Classes** - Should you want to update your older/previously built services with this approach, you only need to do the following:

+     # include the base service in your class
+     class ClassName
+       include BaseService

+     # Then ... change the method signatures, simply removing "self." from the definition
+     def self.call
+       # ...
+     end
+     # becomes
+     def call
+       # ...
+     end
+     # and so on for other, similarly defined methods

 ## Result